Houses engulfed in landslide after powerful quake hits Hokkaido, Japan

 There were widespread power outages and blocked roads, NHK said, but no early reports of deaths.

 The quake, which struck at 3:08 a.m.
-(1808 GMT on Wednesday) had a magnitude of 6.7, the Japan Meteorological Agency (JMA) said.
-The U.S. Geological Survey said earlier it struck some 68 km (42 miles) southeast of Sapporo, Hokkaido’s main city.
+(1808 GMT on Wednesday) posed no tsunami risk, the Japan Meteorological Agency (JMA) said.
+The U.S. Geological Survey said it struck some 68 km (42 miles) southeast of Sapporo, Hokkaido’s main city.

 Prime Minister Shinzo Abe, arriving at his office before 6 a.m., told reporters his government had set up a command center to coordinate relief and rescue.
 His voice sounding haggard, Abe said saving lives was his government’s top priority.